BurntRanch/TestGame/README.md

+# SYMLINK lib/sdl_engine/shader TO THE WORKING DIRECTORY

-a WIP FPS demonstration of sdl_engines networking capabilities!
+a WIP FPS demonstration of sdl_engine!